This is the place where the product description will appear if a product has one.

-Isabella Guerrini, at the University of Perugia in Italy, works in the department of agriculture studying plant and animal consciousness and its integration into ecological pattern and rhythm.
-Her observations of sap flow in plants confirm 1 that, indeed, fluid flows more full as the moon becomes full, slowing down as the moon wanes.
+Isabella Guerrini, at the University of Perugia in Italy and a lecturer at the Findhorn Foundation and Park (close to Inverness, Scotland), works in the department of agriculture studying plant and animal consciousness and its integration into ecological pattern and rhythm.
+Her observations of sap flow in plants suggest1 that, indeed, fluid flows more full as the moon becomes full, and slows down as the moon wanes.
 This, she explains, has important consequences for plant growth and pruning: vigorous, sappy plants will suffer if cut, harvested, or pruned close to the full moon.
 First off, leaking sap exposes the plant to disease and pest incursion.
 But furthermore, sap from a cut plant, now deprived of its primary outlet, will engorge smaller channels, where new buds are developing on side branches, and potentially rupture those channels leading to the death of the buds (a phenomenon known as “lunar burn”, because it was so often noted around the full moon).
 Less vigorous, less juicy plants, like ground-covers or vines, conversely may benefit from being cut when sap flow is strong: it will stimulate the development of side shoots and encourage fuller, branching growth.

-Those who work with plants every day have certainly noticed differences in moisture content, flavor (meaning chemistry), and more.
-This can have important consequences across a range of applications, from medicine to construction.
-For an excellent review of the subject, see Ian Cole and Michael Balick’s review article.2 The authors discuss a range of traditional practices related to moon phase, from the harvesting of construction and thatch materials, to the planting of staple crops, to the gathering of medicines.
+Those who work with plants every day have certainly noticed differences in moisture content, flavor (often a stand-in for some of the plant’s chemistry), and more.
+This can have important consequences across a range of applications, from herbal medicine to construction.
+For an excellent review of the subject, see Ian Cole and Michael Balick’s review article.2 The authors discuss a range of traditional practices related to moon phase, from the harvesting of construction and thatch materials, to the planting of staple crops, to the gathering of medicinal herbs.
 In their review of some contemporary research, they catalog differences in plant chemistry and fluid balance based on seasonal and circadian (day-long) rhythms, but note that studies that examine lunar rhythms are still few and far between.
-In my personal experimentation, I concur that flavor and phytochemical variation is most noticeable as part of a seasonal cycle, but moisture content (once variables such as rainfall are accounted for) is very closely tied to lunar cycles.
-Water weight in a botanical sample can vary up to 10% between the days just before the full moon and the week before the new moon.
+In my personal experimentation, I concur that flavor and phytochemical variation is most noticeable as part of a seasonal cycle, but moisture content is somewhat tied to lunar cycles.
+Based on my own simple observations weighing a plant sample before and after drying, water weight can vary up to 10% between the days just before and after the full moon, and the week before the new moon.
 This parallels what researchers have found in lumber: wood from spruce and chestnut, harvested in the last week of the moon phase, has the lowest water percentage and shrinks the least during drying.3 It is rumored that the wooden stilts upon which Venice was built all were harvested during the last few days of the moon cycle: less water and denser fibers means less susceptibility to rotting and parasites.

 Comments will be approved before showing up.